ayakashi-io/ayakashi-io.github.io/docs/installation/installation.md

 Beware that `@next` releases might be completely broken.
 Only use them if you need to test things out or need a feature/fix not yet available on `@latest`.
 To see what changed since the last release, take a look at the [commit history](https://github.com/ayakashi-io/ayakashi/commits/master).

+## Updating subcomponents

+Ayakashi includes 3rd party components that can be updated individually.

+* `update-chrome` Updates the builtin chromium browser.
+See command options [here](/docs/reference/cli-commands.html#update-chrome)
+* `update-ua` Updates the builtin database of user agent strings
+* `update-stealth` Updates the headless chromium detection patches

+If you find yourself getting blocked by certain websites, try updating these components first.

 ## Installing missing Chromium dependencies on a Linux server